mja2001/SolCipher/SolCipher/README.md

 ### Uploading Multiple Documents (Batch Share)

 1. Select multiple files in the **MultiFileUploader** component.
-2. A single AES key is derived from your wallet signature and used to encrypt all files.
+2. A single AES‑256 key is derived via SHA‑256 from your wallet signature and used to encrypt all files.
 Each file’s IV and metadata are recorded.
 3. Each encrypted file is uploaded to IPFS and the resulting CIDs are collected in a `manifest.json` file.
 4. The manifest is uploaded to IPFS and a `BatchShare` record is created on‑chain via the `create_batch_share` instruction【462778180827301†L0-L17】【879866446900270†L1-L14】.
 5. Recipients fetch the manifest, download all encrypted files and decrypt them using the same derived key.